Top 10 Delfonics Songs

 # 9 – Alfie

-There have been many artists that have covered Burt Bacharach songs over the years, but no group has ever covered Burt Bacharach with such brilliant high harmonies like The Delfonics.
+There have been many artists who have covered Burt Bacharach songs over the years, but no group has ever covered Burt Bacharach with such brilliant high harmonies as The Delfonics.
 This great recording was released on the Delfonics debut album La La Means I Love You.
 The record was released in 1968.
 While most fans are well aware of the Dionne Warwick version of the song, it’s the Delfonics that really ignite this one.

 # 8 – Hey!
 Love